 But how?
 As a professional in this field, she knew she wanted to support other young adults in their journey by sharing her experiences.
 But she wasn’t sure of the best way to advocate for them and herself or how to share her story.
-She’d heard of some leadership trainings before, but they weren’t by youth, for youth, or even tailored to her experience in the behavioral health system.
+She’d heard of some leadership training before, but they weren’t by youth, for youth, or even tailored to her experience in the behavioral health system.
 And, she admits, she was too focused on her weaknesses.

 This is what drew her to attend Youth MOVE National’s Youth Advocate Leadership Academy.
-Our Leadership Academy gives young adults the skills needed to make change in their communities and the systems that serve them.
+Our Leadership Academy gives young adults the skills needed to make a change in their communities and the systems that serve them.
 We do it by leveraging every young adult’s lived experience as an asset to make change happen.

 Thanks to supporters of Youth MOVE National, we’ve been able to take the Youth Advocate Leadership Academy to new states across the U.S.

 Shanica wasn’t sure what to expect when she attended the Academy in Pennsylvania last April.
-“I hadn’t been to a lot of trainings specifically for young adults previously,” she said.
+“I hadn’t been to a lot of training specifically for young adults previously,” she said.
 “That’s why I was interested in this training.
 Because it was for youth.”

-The Youth Advocate Leadership Academy is not only for youth, it’s designed and vetted by youth.
+The Youth Advocate Leadership Academy is not only for youth, but it’s also designed and vetted by youth.
 It was co-created with youth advisors and is facilitated by young adults, too.
 It’s one of the many aspects of this unique training that Shanica truly appreciated.

 “I loved learning how our personal values impact the work we do,” she said.
 “And knowing your comfort zone, your growth zone, and your stretch zone is invaluable as a leader.”

 These days, Shanica says she’s using what she’s learned in her everyday work.
 It’s helped her be more productive.
 And the youth-facilitation of the Leadership Academy showed her ways to be a more efficient and effective leader.
 “I’ve already used what I learned in different committees and meetings at work.
-It’s also given me insight into how facilitators set up various meetings, workshops, and trainings.”
+It’s also given me insight into how facilitators set up various meetings, workshops, and training.”